uwaiseibna2/GAP/README.md

 **Arguments**
   - `path_source`: Source of the GAP directory.
   - `boolean_tree_flag`: Boolean (TRUE/FALSE) for tree feature inclusion in model training.
-  - `path_input_1`: Path to Input 1 file described in the `GAP Input` section above.
+  - `path_input_1`: Path to Input 1 file described above in the `GAP Input` section.
-  - `path_input_2`: Path to Input 2 file described in the `GAP Input` section above.
+  - `path_input_2`: Path to Input 2 file described above in the `GAP Input` section.
-  - `path_input_3`: (optional) path to user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
-If `boolean_tree_flag` is set to `TRUE` this input must be provided.
+  - `path_input_3`: (optional) path to the user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
+If `boolean_tree_flag` is set to `TRUE`, this input must be provided.

 # Example Application of GAP

 Commands to run the three GAP functions are discussed here.
-For each function, sample commands are provided alongside explanation for both alignment-only and tree-features based approach.
+Sample commands are provided for each function alongside explanations for alignment-only and tree-features-based approaches.
+The `phylogeny.txt` file under the `data-raw` directory contains a sample Newick formatted tree that can be followed while specifying the user-defined phylogeny.

 ## PredictSpecies
 **Sample Commands**: